Jafagervik/TDT4195/cg1/report/report.md

 2.  a)
     ![](images/2a.png){height=5em}
-    i) The name of this phenomenon is ii) It occurs when
-    iii) The purpose of this is to
+    i) The name of this phenomenon is tearing ii) It occurs when application writes to frame buffer simultaniously while the display controller is reading iii) The purpose of this is to ... ?

     b)
     ![](images/2b.png){height=5em}